noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 - Simulate the calling of contract functions
 - Send transactions to the network
 - Be notified when transactions settle
-- Retrieve and view unencrypted logs emitted by contracts
 - Query chain state such as chain id, block number etc.

 ## I have the Sandbox running, show me how to use it!